hendt/ebay-api/README.md

 If no other token is set, this token will be obtained *automatically* in the process of calling an RESTful API.

 ### Auth'N'Auth
+In the Single User Model, the application supports only a single user.
+In this model, you need only one Auth'n'Auth token.
 👉 The "old" way.
 Only works with Traditional API.
 Checkout the [Auth'N'Auth example](https://github.com/hendt/ebay-api/tree/master/examples/traditional/authNAuth.ts).